bmeurant/technical-docs/software-architecture/architectural-patterns/mvw.md

 An evolution of MVC focused on improving testability.
 Its defining feature is the **Presenter**, which acts as a strong intermediary.
 The Presenter communicates with the View through a specific **interface (`IView`)**, which decouples it from any concrete UI framework.
 The **View** becomes completely passive, delegating all logic to the Presenter.

 ### 3. [[mvvm|MVVM (Model-View-ViewModel)]]
 A refinement of MVP popular in modern UI frameworks.
 It replaces the Presenter with a **ViewModel** and largely eliminates the need for the intermediary to call the View directly.
-Instead, the **View** declaratively **binds** to the ViewModel's properties and commands.
+Instead, the **View** [[declarative-programming|declaratively]] **binds** to the ViewModel's properties and commands.
 When data in the ViewModel changes, the View updates automatically through the data-binding engine.
 This creates a very clean separation and excellent testability.

 ---